ESC Alert and NY-Alert

 - People may opt in to various public notification groups at any time; however, they will not be able to opt out of emergency notifications sent by the college.

-- All students who have enrolled in at least one study at the college in the last three years are enrolled in hidden emergency-alert groups based upon home location.
+- All students who have enrolled in at least one study at the college in the last 12 months (from August 30 of the current year) are enrolled in hidden emergency-alert groups based upon home location.

 - Faculty and staff have their college email assigned as the primary email in the system.
 As noted above there is an option to add more Internet email addresses to your account.